 When a photo scan quickly triggers interesting content to load, the AR feature is very enjoyable.
 When multiple scans are needed to obtain success the process is less enticing.
 The photo scanning and content loading procedures aren't foolproof.
 It's frustrating when they don't work, whatever the reason for the problem.
 I occasionally encountered a photo that I couldn't scan correctly, even when I tried on multiple days and under multiple conditions.

-Augmented Reality in the Burnaby NOW NewspaperClick thumbnail to view full-size
+AR in the Burnaby NOW NewspaperClick thumbnail to view full-size